 The damaging aspects of the Solutions at Texas A&M were highlighted in a May 3, 2011 letter from twenty two Distinguished Alumni of the university, a letter that is published on this website.
 Much has transpired since that letter was published.
 On this website, we have collected articles that chronicle activities that relate to the Solutions proposals at Texas A&M University and the University of Texas at Austin.

 In response to the negative attention drawn to the proposals of the Texas Public Policy Foundation, the Chairman of the Board of Regents of the Texas A&M University disavowed the Solutions in a late May, 2011 interview.
 As emphasized in the Distinguished Alumni letter, efforts to implement the Solutions represented one of several inappropriate political interventions in our university.
-While pleased with the decision of the Board of Regents, we remain concerned that the Solutions might appear in altered form at some future time.
-We are also concerned that other kinds of political interventions will continue.
+While pleased with the decision of the Board of Regents, we remained concerned that the Solutions might appear in altered form at some future time.
+We were also concerned that other kinds of political interventions would occur.

 Joint Oversight Committee on Higher Education Governance, Excellence, and Transparency